Are you baffled by clean eating and wondering where to start? Today I have 5 tips for getting started now.

 3. Use your shopping day for prep time too.

 Don’t underestimate the value of prep time when it comes to sticking to your clean eating plan.
 It’s easier to stick with it if you have some chopped veggies ready to grab from the fridge.
 You can even marinate a few chicken breasts in individual zip lock bags a few days ahead of cooking.
 It’s like that old saying… “if you fail to plan, you plan to fail”.
 Give yourself a chance and set some time aside to prep your food for the week.

 4. Buy a cooler!

 A cooler (I use one on wheels and I LOVE it!) is one of the most valuable items you can own when eating clean.
 It’s vital to make sure you have your clean foods available when you need them.
 Simply pack your food the night before and in the morning, you can dump all your food and a couple of ice packs into your cooler and go.
 It takes a bit of discipline to get into the swing of it, but once you do, your clean eating life will be sooooo much easier!

 5. Give yourself time to adjust.

 While eating clean can be a huge change for some people, keep in mind that most recipes can be adapted to a clean eating lifestyle.
 You don’t have to give up your favorites (unless your favorite is Twinkies.
-Anyone know what those things are really made of?
-Ick!).
-Pizza, cookies, ice cream and even cake or doughnuts can be prepared with clean eating ingredients.
+Does anyone know what those things are really made of?
+(Ick!).
+Pizza, cookies, ice cream, and even cake or doughnuts can be prepared with clean eating ingredients.
 Just browse around this blog for a bit to see what I mean.
 Obviously, you need to keep things in balance.
 If all you eat is clean eating donuts all week long, you’re not going to get healthy.
 But my point is that you should never feel deprived either.